jflamy/owlcms4/docs/Announcing.md

 ![timekeeper](nimg/3200Lifting/140.png)

+The clock can be started using the `,` and`/` keys.
+It can be stopped by using the `.` key on the keyboard.
+The `*` key on the numeric keypad acts as a toggle (start if stopped, stop if started).

+The clock can be reset to 1:00 or 2:00 using the buttons, or by using the `-` and `=` keys respectively.

-## Technical Controller
+## Technical Controller (Plates, Collar and Barbell)

 In school-age kids competitions, it is often the case that a non-standard bar is used (say 10kg) or that large lightweight bumper plates (2,5kg or 5kg) are used.
-Since loaders are not used to such setups, it is useful to refer to the attempt board graphical display.

-The technical controller screen is used to match what is on the platform.
+The Plates, Collar and Barbell screen is used to match what is on the platform.
 Once `Apply` is clicked the attempt board(s) is updated with the proper graphics.

 This has no incidence other than the graphics shown on the attempt board.